tfgg/yournextmep/_candidates/eu2014/libdem/belinda-brooks-gordon.md

 person: belinda-brooks-gordon
 region: eastern
 party: libdem
-title: Eastern - Liberal Democrats - Belinda Brooks-Gordon
+title: Belinda Brooks-Gordon is running for MEP in Eastern for the Liberal Democrats
 incumbent: false
 ---